 Have You Established Your Own Credit History?

-The biggest impact to your credit is likely to come if you don’t have your own credit cards.
-If you’ve been an “authorized” user on your spouse’s cards, but never established cards in your own name, that can be problematic.
-Those accounts will be closed after your spouse’s death, and you won’t be able to access the credit–and you won’t have your own credit history to rely on to get new lines of credit.
+The biggest impact on your credit is likely to come if you don’t have your own credit cards.
+If you’ve been an authorized user on your spouse’s cards but never established cards in your own name, that can be problematic.
+Those accounts will be closed after your spouse’s death, and you won’t be able to access the credit--and you won’t have your own credit history to rely on to get new lines of credit.

 What About Joint Credit Accounts?